Scott Lagasse Jr. admits he wasn’t the kind of guy who went in for regular checkups.

 The study authors note that the biggest difference between the younger and older age groups is screening.

-Currently, the Centers for Disease Control and Prevention (CDC) recommends that people start getting screened for colorectal cancer at age 50.
+Currently, the Centers for Disease Control and Prevention (CDC) recommends that people start getting at age 50.

 The study authors say that minimum screening age may need to be reconsidered.